Act of 18 June 1965 no. 4

 01.10.2018

-§ 13 fifth paragraph (repealed) (current sixth to eighth paragraph become fifth to seventh paragraph), § 19 section heading, first and second paragraph, third paragraph (repealed), § 19 a section heading, first and second paragraph, third paragraph (repealed), § 19 b (added), § 19 c (added), § 32
+Section 13 fifth paragraph (repealed) (current sixth to eighth paragraph becomes fifth to seventh paragraph), Section 19 section heading, first and second paragraph, third paragraph (repealed), Section 19 a section heading, first and second paragraph, third paragraph (repealed), Section 19 b (added), Section 19 c (added), Section 32

 01.05.2018